LuckyDengXiao/LERT/README.md

 This directory contains the data used in the experiments.
 Specifically:

-bigvul_sampled.json: The dataset used for the baseline. chatgpt.json: The baseline dataset augmented with data generated using GPT-4. juliet.json: The baseline dataset augmented with data from some defect types in the Juliet dataset. vgx.json: The baseline dataset augmented with 1370 randomly selected entries from the Vgx dataset (as the Vgx dataset lacks defect type information).
+bigvul_sampled.json: The dataset used for the baseline.

+chatgpt.json: The baseline dataset augmented with data generated using GPT-4.

+juliet.json: The baseline dataset augmented with data from some defect types in the Juliet dataset.

+vgx.json: The baseline dataset augmented with 1370 randomly selected entries from the Vgx dataset (as the Vgx dataset lacks defect type information).

+--prompy:
+This file is the prompt of the stage 1&2 in experiment RQ1.